sf-wdi-22-23/modules-23/w07-ruby-on-rails-cont/d3-dawn-rails-testing/challenges-and-solutions.md

   end
   ```

-1. Update your controller to fill in the `create` action, and pass as many of the tests you wrote as possible so far. **Hint:** Don't write a `show` action for this step!
+1. Update your controller to fill in the `create` action, and pass as many of the tests you wrote as possible so far.

   ```ruby
   #